Curriculum Statement of Intent 2021

 Design and Technology

 Design and technology forms an important part of each child’s curriculum, pupils must use their creativity and imagination to design and make products.
 They follow the design process; identifying need, designing, planning, making and evaluating across a variety of situations.
 The children work with various materials, including food, textiles, wood and pliable materials.
 Design technology draws upon other curriculum areas; mathematics, science, computing and art.
 Pupils are challenged to solve technological problems and understand the importance of design and technology on our daily life and the world around us.

-French is taught through a weekly lesson.
+French is taught through a weekly lesson in Key Stage Two.
 Lessons include understanding and responding to spoken and written language from a variety of authentic sources.
 Children learn to speak with increasing confidence, fluency and spontaneity, finding ways of communicating what they want to say, including through discussion and asking questions, and continually improving the accuracy of their pronunciation and intonation.
 Children discover and develop an appreciation of a range of writing in French.
 We focus on enabling pupils to make substantial progress in one language.
-At Potton Lower School we aim to use a cross-curricular approach to French and transfer language skills learned in lessons to general daily activities.

 The Education Reform Act 1988 requires that there is a daily act of collective worship provided for each child and at Potton Lower collective worship forms part of daily assembly.
 This may be through the sharing of Bible stories or in asking children to be reflective about events they may have seen or been involved in.